Feature #33

 ; would work for me, but make sure not to allow for both ; and : under linux, this might easily lead to confusion.
 The main target platform considering the user group is still Win, we want get these users confused as little as possible.
 Does Java allow both in Linux ?

-#7 Updated by Johannes Zarl-Zierl over 13 years ago
+#7 Updated by Johannes Zarl-Zierl about 14 years ago

 Christoph Anthes wrote: